Jonathan K. Waldron

 Professional Activities

-Jon is a visiting professor at the Massachusetts Maritime Academy, where he teaches legal issues related to pollution response and spill management teams.
-He is a member of the Maritime Law Association and frequently speaks and writes on maritime issues, including liability analyses to operate ships in U.S. waters.
-Jon was selected to serve on the National Committee for the United Seamen’s Service (“USS”) 2018 Admiral of the Ocean Sea (“AOTOS”) Awards.
+Jon is a member of the Maritime Law Association and frequently speaks and writes on maritime issues, including liability analyses to operate ships in U.S. waters.
+Jon was selected to serve on the National Committee for the United Seamen’s Service (“USS”) 2023 Admiral of the Ocean Sea (“AOTOS”) Awards.
 The AOTOS Award is given in recognition of individuals and organizations who have shown outstanding support for American seafarers and the maritime industry of the United States.

 Credentials